 I’m tempted to make flyers like this one (see pic below) and hand them out at queues in banks and supermarkets, and maybe even a few t-shirts that I can wear to aforementioned establishments!

 Maybe I’m the only one though … I never really see other people getting wound up about this.
 But just FYI – I like my personal space!

-All photos knicked from Pinterest!
+All photos sourced from Pinterest!